By Lisa Agaran

 So it’s very important to filter through feedback or opinions in order to decipher its validity and where it’s coming from.

 It’s Not Personal.
-What if you receive constructive criticism, but it still feel like an arrow through your heART.
+What if you receive constructive criticism, but it still feels like an arrow through your heART.
 Embarking on a new path to explore your creativity can be a daunting and a scary path.
 Just this in it self is personal.
 Keep in mind it’s not about you personally, it’s about the work.

 It can be helpful to create a buffer between you and your artwork.
 Stay very connected to what you’re creating, while at the same time have a safe distance.
 It’s challenging not to take negative feedback personal, but staying objective around your work can be your saving grace.
 Remember the feedback is directed at how to improve the artwork not towards you as a person.

 Don’t Generalize.
-I have witnessed this happen so many times, it breaks my heart.
+I have witnessed this happening so many times, it breaks my heart.
 A student received a not so favored comment and they automatically use it to create a general statement, “I’m just not good at this…or…Everything I create sucks.”
 I’ve been there myself.
 It can be automatic.
 Although totally normal, it can definitely be damaging to your inner artist.

 Don’t throw the baby out with the bath water.
 Just because you received negative feedback doesn’t mean you’re not creative or artistic.
 I truly believe, that inner artist exist in all of us.
 It is a natural part of being human and is our birthright to be creative beings.
 It is vital to honor that inner artist by not attaching to those generalized thoughts about your creativity.